pianocomposer321/yabs.nvim/README.md

 - `command`: This argument determines what command will be run by `Yabs:build()` for the filetype designated by the value of `name`.
 It can be a literal string or a function that returns a string.
 If it is a function and it returns no value, `Yabs:build()` will simply exit gracefully.
 This allows you to do things for specific filetypes other than run a shell command, like for lua files running the neovim command `:luafile %` for example.

 #### `Language:setup(M, args)`
+Register the language in the `Yabs` object's internal list of languages, and setup a few advanced configuration options.

 ##### Arguments